5587 Clothing Inventory/Auxiliary Specialist

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree is preferred.
+Education: A bachelor’s degree is required.

 Skills: Effective interpersonal, verbal, and written communication skills are required.
 Organizational ability is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Supervisory experience is preferred.